Everything You Need to Know About Impact-Resistant Gloves

 You know your workers face impact hazards, but how do you decide which level of impact protection to buy?

 To help you decide, industry standards were established with specific testing methods to assign protection levels for safety gloves, including impact resistance.
+These standards were introduced to create a common language for safety managers, distributors, and manufacturers to define protection levels and substantiate protection claims.

-There are three industry standards governing impact protection:
+There are three industry standards governing impact protection

-North American Standard (ANSI/ISEA 105)
+North American Standard

 The ANSI/ISEA 138-2019 standard established the minimum performance, classification, and labeling requirements for gloves designed to protect the knuckles and fingers/thumb from impact.
 Three performance levels are used to classify impact resistance: level 1, 2, and 3, with level 3 offering the highest level of protection.